AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature manifests.md

 URL which points to a usage guide or extended description for the feature.

+### `"relatedTerms"`
+- Type: Array
+- Required: No

+An optional array of strings related to this script that a user might search for.
+Case insensitive.

 ### `"preferences"`
 - Type: Object
 - Required: No